Shhh! Please be very quiet. They are sensitive. These are some of the books I care

 has used this technique well.

-so let me forewarn you.
+story so let me forewarn you.
 You are going to either find the ending believable or not.
 It does give pause which is why I

 waited at least twenty four hours before writing the review.
 Partly because of the actor involved, I swallowed it as I thought

 she delivered it with the aplomb that only an actor of her skills could.
 It’s audacious but I lean towards the audacious

 © 2008 by E.D.
 Ridgell